Gerak Khas (Malaysian Army unit): Expansions

-The 2nd Special Service Regiment was established on 1 January 1977, based at Sungai Udang Camp, Malacca.
+The 2nd Special Service Regiment was established on 1 January 1977, based at Camp Sungai Udang, Malacca.
 In 1979, Colonel Borhan Bin Ahmad was appointed the Commandant of Special Warfare Training Centre.
-A separate Special Forces Directorate was established in the Ministry of Defence on 4 April 1980 and the Markas Gerak Khas (Malaysian Special Service Command) was established in Imphal Camp, Kuala Lumpur.
+A separate Special Forces Directorate was established in the Ministry of Defence on 4 April 1980 and the Markas Pemerintahan Gerak Khas (Malaysian Special Service Command) was established in Camp Imphal, Kuala Lumpur.
 As such, supporting units were attached to Gerak Khas.

 The commando units were then re-designated and 1st Special Service Regiment became 21st Regiment Para Commando and 2 Special Service Regiment became 22nd Regiment Para Commando.
 On 1 April 1981, the 11th and 12th Special Service Regiments were formed to provide support to 21st Commando and 22nd Commando.
 However 12th Special Service Regiment was disbanded soon after during the realignment of the Malaysian Army in the 1980s and its members were deployed to other combat units.
 Further to this development, the designation for the Para Commando Regiment was changed to the Commando Regiment.
-In 1983, 22nd Commando Regiment moved to Kuala Kubu Baru due to insufficient facilities in Sungai Udang Camp.
+In 1983, 22nd Commando Regiment moved to Kuala Kubu Baru due to insufficient facilities in Camp Sungai Udang.
 All three as well as the Royal Malaysian Navy PASKAL will be soon moving out to the new SOF base in Mersing, facing the South China Sea unlike the Sungai Udang which is facing the very busy waterway of the Straits of Malacca.
-Sungai Udang Camp is very small and lacking in many facilities for a good SOF base and training centre.
+Camp Sungai Udang is very small and lacking in many facilities for a good SOF base and training centre.
 It is also near to a massive oil refinery and countless condominium projects which makes it unsuitable for security and practical reasons.
 The 3 regiments again had a name change, becoming known as 11th CRW Regiment, 21st Commando Regiment and 22nd Commando Regiment.